nystrom/rivo-llvm/README.md

 This is just an implementation of simple functional high-level IR.

-The implementation is based on a simple compiler I wrote for teaching compilers at USI.
+The implementation is based on the Ristretto compiler I wrote for teaching compilers at USI.
-This was in turn based on Jens Palsberg's MiniJava compiler.
+This was, in turn, based on Jens Palsberg's MiniJava compiler for the Tiger book.

+HIR has been extended with several features to make it a better target language:

+- more primitives
+- more types
+- closures
+- structs

 The compiler consists of three IRs: